witasekl/remcon/README.md

    admin user is disconnected.
 If it's empty string, the auto-away functionality is disabled.
 Default value is ''.

+ - remcon_detect_attached_screen - If it's enabled, the script will try detect, if Irssi runs in GNU Screen and if the Screen session is attached.
+If yes, then the script won't redirect messages to the remcon admin user and also the 'remcon_autoaway_msg' will be temporarily disabled.
+Default value is 'ON'.

 *Note: Settings are loaded after the Remcon is started.
 So if you would like to change some setting value(s) while the Remcon is running, you will have to stop it:*